Vodes/muxtools-doc/docs/misc/wav-and-friends.md

 If your software supports it... you should just **use FLAC**.<br>
 There's no gamble if it supports one or any of the 64-bit WAV extensions/deviations.
 It usually either supports FLAC or it doesn't.

-With FLAC you get a more concrete spec that software is less likely to misinterpret and other things[^5] less useful for the purpose of heaving an intermediary file.
+With FLAC you get a more concrete spec that software is less likely to misinterpret and other things[^5] less useful for the purpose of having an intermediary file.

 ??? info "Usage"